dotherightthing/control-traktor/README.md

 ### Usage of *Rename Selected Track*

-1. add *Rename Selected Track.amxd* to Master track
+1. add *Rename Selected Track.amxd* to the Master **Audio** track in Ableton Live
-2. map tabs object to encoder on non-Push controller
+   * map tabs object to encoder on non-Push controller
-3. select an Audio, MIDI, or Instrument track
+2. select an Audio, MIDI, or Instrument track
-4. turn mapped encoder from (2) to change the track name and see it update instantly
+   * turn mapped encoder from (2) to change the track name and see it update instantly
-5. alternatively use [Mira](https://cycling74.com/products/mira/) to view the Mira frame on an iPad, then tap a tab (option) on Mira to change the selected track name
+   * alternatively use [Mira](https://cycling74.com/products/mira/) to view the Mira frame on an iPad, then tap a tab (option) on Mira to change the selected track name
-6. alternatively lock Push to the device on the Master track, and turn the `TRACKNAME` encoder
+   * alternatively lock Push to the device on the Master track, and turn the `TRACKNAME` encoder

 ### Roadmap for *Rename Selected Track*